chimera-dot/Analyze-A-B-Test-Results/README.md

 <a id='probability'></a>
 #### [Part I - Probability](#probability)

-  Part I assesses the likelihood of conversion and includes data wranggling to address descipancies,         though not the focus of this project but essential to the overall outcome of the test analysis.
+  Part I assesses the likelihood of conversion and includes data wrangling to address descipancies,         though not the focus of this project but essential to the overall outcome of the test analysis.

 <a id='ab_test'></a>
 #### [Part II - A/B Test](#ab_test)